Written by the experts at Sage

 - Final Declaration: bring together all data, including business & non-business, needed to finalise their tax position & reach the final tax liability.

 Although it seems like it’s a long time until the mandate, there are benefits to adopting digital accounting now, which includes:

-- Reducing space for inaccuracies – fully compatible software powers a lot of automated processes which decreases the chance for human error and helps automatically identify inconsistencies within records.
+- Reducing space for inaccuracies – fully compatible software powers a lot of automated processes which decreases the chance of human error and helps automatically identify inconsistencies within records.